Requesting Disability-Related Services and Accommodations as a Student

 Present the Office of Accessibility Resources (Utica Campus) or Student Services Office (Rome Campus) with thorough documentation that clearly demonstrates a disability that will impact some aspect of the educational process.
 This documentation must be provided by the professional(s) with the appropriate credentials to diagnose, treat, and monitor each diagnosed disability (see Documentation Guidelines).

-Directly contact the Office of Accessibility Resources (Utica Campus) or Student Services Office (Rome Campus) to discuss your documentation and jointly determine appropriate services and accommodations for each course or activity.
+Directly contact the Office of Accessibility Resources (Utica Campus) or Student Services Office (Rome Campus) to engage in an interactive process to determine reasonable accommodations.
+We will discuss your documentation and jointly determine appropriate services and accommodations for each course or activity.

 For online courses, e-mail an Office of Accessibility Resources staff member, requesting that a copy of your signed Accommodation Plan be e-mailed to your online instructor(s).